azqanadeem/azqanadeem.github.io/_projects/phd-xai-incidentresponse.md

 **Description:**

-The Twente University Centre for Cybersecurity Research (TUCCR) has a vacancy for a PhD Position in Explainable Incident Response.
+<b>The Twente University Centre for Cybersecurity Research (TUCCR) has a vacancy for a PhD Position in Explainable Incident Response.
-The PhD student will be embedded within the Semantics, Cybersecurity, and Services (SCS) group at University of Twente.
+The PhD student will be embedded within the Semantics, Cybersecurity, and Services (SCS) group at University of Twente.</b>